Updated July 24, 2023

 3. Activity or Efficiency Ratios

-These define how efficiently the company is using its assets and other revenue-generating resources.
+These define how efficiently the company uses its assets and other revenue-generating resources.

 - Asset Turnover Ratio = Net Sales / Total Assets